-principles and procedures for basic food preparation.
+Study and laboratory experience of quantity food production.
+Introduction and application of culinary principles and procedures for basic food preparation.
 Course is part of a one-year long series.

-102 FOOD PRODUCTION II (CSU) 4 UNITS
+102 FOOD PRODUCTION II

-Prerequisite: Fam&CS 101 or FSMgmt 101 Lecture 2 hours, lab 6 hours Comparable to FSMgmt 102 (Credit for one course only) NOTE: Need proof of negative TB test
+Prerequisite: Fam&CS 101 or FSMgmt 101 Lecture 2 hours, lab 6 hours

+NOTE: Need proof of negative TB test